 The Broncos never pulled away in the game as UC Davis turned in a highly competitive performance against one of college football's elite teams.
 The Aggies held Boise State without a point in the first quarter, were down just 13-0 at halftime, and battled back from a 20-3 deficit to 20-10 in the third quarter and 27-16 in the fourth quarter before the Broncos scored a touchdown in the game's final minute.

 "They (Aggies) played hard from the first down to the last down and I couldn't be prouder," said UC Davis coach Bob Biggs.
 "It's not often you walk away from a game and feel like this is something we could really build on.

 "I just thought the effort was unbelievable," he said.
 "I just thought it was outstanding against a really very good football team."

 UC Davis played an impressive first half despite trailing 13-0 at the break.
 The Aggies' defense - spearheaded by linebacker Morales who had nine tackles before intermission - tightened inside the 'red zone' on several occasions including an early goal-line stand.

 The Broncos took their opening possession from their own 29 all the way to the UC Davis five-yard line where it enjoyed 1st-and-goal.
 However, the Aggies' defense stifled Boise State from there, including two straight running plays from the 1 on third and fourth downs.
-Morales and Hart combined for the first stop while Morales and Kenneth Brown
+Morales and Hart combined for the first stop while Morales and Kenneth Brown ended the threat.

 "Anytime you get a goal-line stand, it's just like running a kickoff back," said Biggs.
 "You don't get points but you do get 'points' because you're taking points away from the opposing team.